NJShore Guide

 36 canyons

-New Jersey's offshore canyons are world-renowned for big game fishing.
+New Jersey's offshore canyons are known for big game fishing.
 Hudson Canyon, the largest submarine canyon on the East Coast, attracts yellowfin tuna, bluefin tuna, mahi-mahi, and billfish from spring through fall.

 Baltimore Canyon